syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-images-to-PDF.md

 documentation: UG
 ---

-# Converting images to PDF
+# Converting images to PDF in .NET

 The Syncfusion .NET PDF library provides comprehensive support for converting both raster and vector images to PDF documents.
 The [PdfImage](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfImage.html) class is an abstract base class that provides common functionality for converting images to PDF documents.
 It is used as the base class for two concrete image classes in the Syncfusion.Pdf.Graphics namespace: [PdfBitmap](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfBitmap.html) and [PdfMetafile](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfMetafile.html).